GUIDE Touring Japan by Bicycle Discover Japan on two wheels

 In Japan, drivers take the left side of the road, so, be mindful of that if you usually drive on the right.
 Biking in large cities can be quite stressful due to the high volume of traffic, so it's best to remain out on the open road for as much of your travels as possible.

 If you don't want to build a route from scratch, there are several established routes you can follow.
-One popular trail is the Shimanami Kaido Road , a 60-kilometer stretch that connects Onomichi in Honshu with Imabari in Shikoku, providing memorable views of the Seto Inland Sea along the way.
+One popular trail is the Setouchi Shimanami Kaido , a 60-kilometer stretch that connects Onomichi in Honshu with Imabari in Shikoku, providing memorable views of the Seto Inland Sea along the way.
 This relatively easy undertaking is a great starting point for beginners looking to get their first taste of cycling in Japan.
-The route crosses six islands and six bridges, with many hotels and hostels offering reasonably priced accommodation to weary travelers.
+The route crosses six islands and nine bridges, with many hotels and hostels offering reasonably priced accommodation to weary travelers.

 This challenge, established in 2015, changes its route annually, keeping it fresh for the legions of international cyclists who return to take part every year.
 Similar coordinated events are held all over Japan by various local groups, so it's worth checking with local and international cycling groups if you want to get involved.